subscribe: Posts | Comments

 sites-kananaskis_(2)

 Mt.
 Lorette from Hay Meadow site.
-Lower slopes of Mt.
-“Patrick” in shadow to the right.
+Lower slopes of “Patrick” in shadow to the right.

-The lower slope of Mt.
-“Patrick” is seen on the right with the distant hump of Old Baldy above the trees to the right of the Kananaskis River valley.
+The lower slope of “Patrick” is seen on the right with the distant hump of Old Baldy above the trees to the right of the Kananaskis River valley.
 The mountain immediately left of the valley doesn’t have an official name but we call it “The Slab”.
 The prominent peak to the left is Mt.
 Lorette.
 It is almost due north of the observation site.
 During fall migration Golden Eagles and other raptors appear over Lorette and tend to soar there to gain height for the crossing of the river valley where fewer buoyant up-drafts exist.
 They often arrive at Patrick rather low and must soar again.
-Actually the soaring is of great importance since as the birds turn they tend to show identification features.
-For example they may show the upper surface of their tails while soaring, and a snow white tail base identifies a first year Golden Eagle.
-In the spring of course the flow is reversed with the Golden Eagles appearing over McDougal, flying the Fisher Range and soaring at “Patrick” for the crossing to Lorette.
+The soaring is of great importance since as the birds turn they can show identification features.
+For example, they may show the upper surface of their tails while soaring, and a snow white tail base identifies a first year Golden Eagle.
+In the spring, of course, the flow is reversed with the Golden Eagles appearing over McDougall, flying the Fisher Range and soaring at “Patrick” for the crossing to Lorette.
 Our life would be simple if they all followed this plan.
 Most do, but Golden Eagles may be seen as little fast moving dots anywhere in the sky.
 We welcome help!

 We find it very necessary to have names for easily recognized features along the sky line.